neuroverse-fm/neuropilot/README.md

 - let Neuro create, rename and delete files in the workspace.
 - let Neuro run pre-defined tasks.
 - let Neuro interact with the git repository, if one is present in the open workspace.
+- give Neuro direct terminal access.
+- let Neuro read what you type in real time.

 This extension **will not**:

-- let Neuro read what you type in real time, unless you enable it in the settings.
-- give Neuro direct terminal access.
-- allow Neuro to change global git configurations.
+- allow Neuro to change global git configurations (except with direct terminal access).

 ## How to use

+### Inline Suggestions & Chat

 After installing the extension, you should add a keyboard shortcut for "Trigger Inline Suggestion" (`editor.action.inlineSuggest.trigger`) if you haven't already.
 Once you are in a file, place your cursor where you want the new code to be inserted and trigger a suggestion.